amrhein/website/content/publication/Amrhein_Hakim_2019.md

 +++
-title = "Estimating nullspace uncertainty in paleoclimatereconstructions with an application to the lastmillennium" date = "2018-07-01"
+title = "Estimating nullspace uncertainty in paleoclimate reconstructions with an application to the last millennium" date = "2018-07-01"

 # Authors.
 Comma separated list, e.g. `["J. Smerdon", ""]`.